Estate Counselors LLC Has $559,000 Position in iBonds Dec 2021 Term Muni Bond ETF (NYSEARCA:IBMJ)

-Estate Counselors LLC lifted its position in shares of iBonds Dec 2021 Term Muni Bond ETF (NYSEARCA:IBMJ) by 19.1% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+Estate Counselors LLC grew its stake in iBonds Dec 2021 Term Muni Bond ETF (NYSEARCA:IBMJ) by 19.1% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 21,825 shares of the company’s stock after purchasing an additional 3,500 shares during the period.
-Estate Counselors LLC’s holdings in iBonds Dec 2021 Term Muni Bond ETF were worth $559,000 as of its most recent filing with the Securities and Exchange Commission.
+Estate Counselors LLC owned approximately 0.19% of iBonds Dec 2021 Term Muni Bond ETF worth $559,000 as of its most recent filing with the Securities and Exchange Commission.

 Want to see what other hedge funds are holding IBMJ?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for iBonds Dec 2021 Term Muni Bond ETF (NYSEARCA:IBMJ).